recombinatrix/UA-memb-tutorial/readme.md

 This is a script that will run the first two steps of your equilibration, the 1000 step and the 500 step.

+How is the `grompp` command in this script different to the ones you have used previously?
+What new flags are you using?
+What do they mean?

 You need to edit this file to add the remaining steps, for 100, 50 and 10.
 You can use the 500 step as a template.
 Think about why the 1000 step would not make a good template.

 Once you have done that, you need to tell your computer that it is allowed to execute the program `run_equil_1000_to_10.sh` .
 To do that, use the command `chmod`